 Before taking off on your trip, don’t forget to purchase travel insurance.
 It’s really a small fee to pay, just in case anything happens to you on your trip – especially if you plan to go on an adventurous one.

-Also, if you are traveling to a destination where it’s recommended to get certain vaccination shots prior to travelling, contact a doctor to get them done.
+Also, if you are traveling to a destination where it’s recommended to get certain vaccination shots prior to traveling, contact a doctor to get them done.

 11. Pack smart

-Packing for trips is very important – try not to over or under pack.
-If you’re under-packed, you may find that you will have to purchase essential items which will end up costing you a lot more than you had just brought them from home.
+Packing for trips is very important – try not to over or under a pack.
+If you’re under-packed, you may find that you will have to purchase essential items that will end up costing you a lot more than you had just brought them from home.